 Ledge allows people to borrow from friends and family by creating a campaign.
 The money could be for anything: moving to another city, pay off dent, start a business or organize a wedding.
 Why do you need an app to borrow from your friends?
 Borrowing from peers can get awkward.
 There are often “misunderstandings” about the terms of the loan.
 People “forget” to pay.

-With Ledge, the terms are clear because you set what the interest and repayment schedule will be.
+With Ledge, the terms are clear because you set what the APR and repayment schedule will be.
 Once there are enough pledges to fund your campaign, money is deposited directly to your account through Venmo.
 Venmo is a free digital wallet that allows you to make and share payments with friends for free.
 Repayments are also made automatically to your lenders through Venmo.

 How does Ledge make money?
 As of now, it doesn’t.
 The idea seems to be to provide financial services to users once the platform has become popular.

-What Are Ledge’s Interest Rates?
+What Are Ledge’s Rates and Fees?

 How Much Money Can I Borrow from Ledge?